| |||||||

 Net margin | 7.9% | 1.4% | 6.8% | 4.9% | -2.8% | -0.9% | -0.1% | -0.4% |

-Dallas-Fort Worth–based Braniff International Airways was the first trunk carrier to fail in deregulation.
+Dallas-Fort Worth–based Braniff International Airways was the first trunk carrier to fail after deregulation.
 US trunk airlines were the descendants of the original 16 airlines certified by the CAB and thereafter regulated to be the main US carriers.[108]
-Braniff had been successful just prior to deregulation, but Harding Lawrence, Braniff’s imperious long-time leader, expanded the carrier beyond all reason immediately after deregulation, resulting in its May 1982 bankruptcy and shut-down.[109]
-Until Continental did so in 1983, no one knew an airline could kept flying successfully in Chapter 11.[110]
+Braniff had been successful just prior to deregulation, but Harding Lawrence, Braniff’s imperious long-time leader, expanded the carrier excessively immediately after deregulation, resulting in its May 1982 bankruptcy and shut-down.[109]
+Until Continental did so in 1983, no one knew an airline could recover from Chapter 11 bankruptcy.[110]

 The initial deal failed when Braniff pilots refused to agree to lower seniority than PSA pilots in the event PSA ever merged with the PSA-Braniff operation (to ensure PSA pilots always got first pick of flying).[112]
-Pride as well as pay was in play: PSA was junior-league relative to storied Braniff.[113]
+Pride as well as pay was in play: PSA was perceived as junior-league relative to Braniff.[113]
 A new deal with Braniff simply equipped a new carrier with Braniff equipment to fly under contract to PSA, sidestepping Braniff’s unions.
 Braniff would even loan PSA the funds.[114]
-In theory, this was just a business deal by the bankruptcy estate, but creditors noted it was a de-facto reorganization plan, so why didn’t they get a say?
 Further, the FAA noted if Braniff resumed flying it was entitled to its takeoff/landing slots, but a new airline that just happened to use Braniff assets was not.
 The deal died in March 1983.[115]
-It was perhaps for the best.
-PSA was unknown in Texas.
-A second iteration of Braniff did start flying in 1984 without PSA help, ultimately without success, unsurprising given Texas was home to Southwest (which, expanding westward, had already entered PSA’s home city of San Diego in January 1982),[116] American Airlines (which viewed Dallas/Ft Worth as its own, having moved its headquarters there in 1979)[117] and Continental Airlines, which in 1983 would go through a bankruptcy that dramatically lowered its costs.[110]
+A second iteration of Braniff did start flying in 1984 without PSA help, ultimately without success, possible due to Texas already being home to Southwest (which, expanding westward, had already entered PSA’s home city of San Diego in January 1982),[116] American Airlines (which viewed Dallas-Fort Worth as its own, having moved its headquarters there in 1979)[117] and Continental Airlines, which in 1983 would go through a bankruptcy that dramatically lowered its costs.[110]

 Meanwhile, PSA was making money, but not by flying passengers.
 In 1982 and 1981 it sold aircraft and tax credits on aircraft to make a net profit while still producing an operating loss.[118][119]